 It’s a good place, well-shaded, deep woods close by, birdsong in the breeze.
 Like his predecessors, Deacon’s place is marked with a simple headstone.
 He has much company.
 I have lived long enough by now to have had many canine companions.
 Each shared my life for a while, became a part of me, as I became a part of them.
 And each, in their turn, has left, taking with them that part of me so fondly given.
 Each has been like a chapter of my life.
 Some have been brief, others longer, but none ever long enough.
 By the time of his passing, Deacon had been with me for nearly a quarter of my existence.
 When we met, I was on the outermost edge of youth.
 By the time we parted, I was on the threshold of old age.
 Now the shadows have grown long, and not many chapters remain to be written.

 In contemplative moments I like to imagine that the Universe has arranged for those we love in life to be forever with us, and that in that final moment before we pass into eternity we are all reunited and made whole.
-If so, I should have quite a pack waiting for me when my time comes.
+I should have quite a pack waiting for me when my time comes.

 Every relationship has a beginning and an end.
 Today marks the second anniversary of Deacon’s passing, and the endpoint of a life-changing relationship that began with a chance meeting thirteen years, seven months and twenty nine days before.